syhpoon/xyzcmd/doc/skins.rst

 rulesets.

-Every widget defines a member called ``resolution`` which contains a sequence of rulesets in decreasing priority.
+Every widget defines a member called ``resolution`` which contains a sequence of ruleset names in decreasing priority.
 So, for instance, a MessageBox widget defines a member::

    resolution = ("message_box", "box", "widget")